CFSC is the peace and social justice agency of The Religious Society of Friends (Quakers) in Canada.

 CFSC envisions a world in which dignity, justice, peace, human rights, and harmonious relationships with creation are fostered and upheld.

 Quakers seek to experience and answer to that of God in all creation.
-In living out this experience, CFSC’s values are rooted in the Quaker testimonies of peace, integrity, equality, simplicity, and respect for all creation.
+In living out this experience, CFSC’s values are rooted in the Quaker testimonies of simplicity, peace, integrity, community, equality, and respect for all creation.

 CFSC alleviates suffering and develops transformative and sustainable approaches to human rights, justice, and peace.
 We act through practical assistance, research, education, and policy dialogues.